dotansimha/graphql-code-generator/website/docs/plugins/typescript-svelte-apollo.md

 }
 ```

-We can use the generated code by setting AppoloClient context:
+We can use the generated code by setting ApolloClient context:

 ```svelte
 // file: src/modules/App.svelte